dseichter/yahac/docs/docs/index.md

 ### GNOME
 GNOME does not support Tray Menu out of the box.
 There are serveral solutions to enable a tray menu within GNOME.
 I can't recommend any of them at the moment.

+### Windows sizes

+In some Desktop Environments the size of the windows, e.g. of the yahac settings, will not show with the exact values.